jdeniau/behat-docs/cookbooks/custom_formatter.rst

        }

        /**
-        * I do not call this, so no need to define an implementation */ public function getParameter($name) { }
+        * We do not call this, so no need to define an implementation */ public function getParameter($name) { }